Knowledge Base Sections ▾

 How decentralization solves the problem

-Decentralization eliminates each of these risks at an architectural level – not through management promises, but through the mathematics of the protocol.
+Decentralization eliminates each of these risks at the architectural level — not through management promises, but through the protocol's mathematics.

 No single point of failure.
-The Gonka network operates thousands of independent MLNodes worldwide (~4,648 GPUs across ~113 participants).
-If one node disconnects, the Transfer Agent instantly reroutes the request to another.
-The failure of 10%, 50%, or even 90% of nodes does not stop the network – it continues to operate as long as at least one node is active.
+The Gonka network runs thousands of independent MLNode instances around the world (~4,648 GPUs from ~113 participants).
+If one node goes offline, the Transfer Agent instantly redirects the request to another.
+A failure of 10%, 50%, or even 90% of the nodes does not stop the network — it continues to operate as long as there is at least one active node.
 This is the same principle that makes the internet resilient: a network, not a server.

 No censorship.
-No single company controls what AI can respond with.
-Models in Gonka operate without corporate “guardrails” – the network is open.
-This does not mean an absence of responsibility – it means the decision on content permissibility rests with the user, not a board of directors in San Francisco.
+No company controls how the AI responds.
+Models in Gonka run without corporate “guardrails” — the network is open.
+This doesn't mean a lack of responsibility — it means the user, not a board of directors in San Francisco, decides on the acceptability of content.

-Prices are market-determined.
-Competition among thousands of independent hosts ensures market-based pricing.
-The cost of an AI request via Gonka is $0.0009 per million tokens, roughly 2,800 times cheaper than OpenAI.
+Market-driven pricing.
+Competition between thousands of independent hosts ensures market pricing.
+The cost of an AI request through Gonka is $0.003 per million tokens, ~840 times cheaper than OpenAI.
 A monopolist cannot raise prices because there is no monopolist.

 Privacy.
-Requests are not stored on the servers of a single corporation.
-They are processed in a distributed manner: the Transfer Agent routes the request to an MLNode, the node processes it, and returns the result.
-Your data is not accumulated in one place, which radically reduces the risk of leakage.
-This is analogous to the difference between an intranet (single owner) and the internet (distributed network): the second option is inherently more resilient.
+Requests are not stored on one corporate server.
+They are processed in a distributed manner: the Transfer Agent directs the request to an MLNode, the node processes it, and returns the result.
+Your data is not aggregated in one place, which drastically reduces the risk of leaks.
+This is analogous to the difference between an intranet (one owner) and the internet (a distributed network): the latter is resilient by definition.

 Gonka as digital sovereignty